 Annual Leave Entitlement in Malaysia

-Under Section 60E of the Employment Act 1955 (EA), employees are entitled to paid annual leave based on their length of service:
+Under Section 60E of the Employment Act 1955 (EA), employees are entitled to paid annual leave based on their length of service:- 8 days for every 12 months of continuous service if employed for less than two years.

 - 12 days for every 12 months of continuous service if employed for two years or more but less than five years.